 All of this complexity demands a level of engineering quality that is difficult to achieve at very low cost.

-Here's a collection of Cheap Spinning Reels from China.
+Here's a collection of Cheap Saltwater Spinning Reels.

 The prices will certainly interest you, but if one model in particular catches your attention make sure to open the 'Product Details'.
 Here you'll get the gear ratio, together with the spool capacity stated in dia(mm)/length(m) for each of the reel sizes.